olutobi1996/General-Knowledge-Quiz/README.md

 The most complex function has a cyclomatic complexity value of 2 while the median is 2.

 ### Unfixed Bugs
 There were no unfixed bugs in the final code but for days i had "favicon error" in devtools as i havent added a favicon for this project as there were no icons necessary.
+Also in JSHint there were version errors found, if the software was not up to date the javascript on that particular machine may not work.

 ## Deployment